 Module code: LW3410

 Jurisprudence is the philosophy of law.
-The nature of justice, the origins and authority of the state, and the legitimate extent of legal authority are some of the issues considered.
-The approach adopted is an historical one, and the module will examine in some detail the ideas of a number of philosophers from Plato to the present day.
+The nature of justice, the origins of the state’s authority and the extent of legal authority are some of the issues you'll consider during this module.
+You'll examine influential figures from contemporary philosophers to ancient ones such as Plato, to widen your knowledge on jurisprudence.

 - Not available to semester only visiting students